Biehler1/cse15l-lab-reports/LabReport5.md

 ## Part 1
 1. __Title:__ Bug involving JUnit tests

 I'm facing an issue when running my bash script.
 It outputs these errors in the terminal.
+I think this has to do with the JUnit tests not running.
 ![image](https://github.com/Biehler1/cse15l-lab-reports/assets/103413662/53ac9b25-5a9c-4dcd-b2c6-936ec59ed4aa)
 Here is the code for my bash script:
 ```